 - Where and when does it feel as though there’s not enough?

-When it comes to understanding this deeper, consider if you relate to any of these or you’ve received feedback similar to these:
+When it comes to understanding this deeper, consider if you relate to any of these or if you’ve received feedback similar to these:

-Insufficient Playing small due to feeling inadequate or ill-equipped.
+Insufficient: Playing small due to feeling inadequate or ill-equipped.
 Imposter syndrome plays a significant part in keeping you passive.

-With ongoing development, such as emotional intelligence, motivation and understanding motivators, and self-efficacy, managing up above the line will look, feel and sound invincible, intelligent and influential.
+With ongoing development, such as emotional intelligence, motivation and understanding motivators, and self-efficacy, managing up above the line will look, feel, and sound invincible, intelligent, and influential.
 Do you relate to any of these?

-Influential People see you as an expert leader; they seek you out and rely on you as an adviser.
+Influential: People see you as an expert leader; they seek you out and rely on you as an adviser.
 You operate with purpose and clarity.

-Like running, you need to have a process, you don’t simply get off the couch one day and run a full 26.2-mile marathon.
-You need to train and that means having specific areas to focus on.
+Like running, you need to have a process; you don’t simply get off the couch one day and run a full 26.2-mile marathon.
+You need to train, and that means having specific areas to focus on.
 Being in your best position to manage up successfully means focusing on specific areas so that you are confident and influential when handling those more senior to you.

-You might consider the following areas to help you manage up effectively:
+You might consider the following areas to help you manage up effectively.

 What would help you be more visible?